LeetCodeSync/leetcode-sync/README.md

 ### Chrome permissions

 - `storage` to save settings and session state
-- `tabs` to confirm the active page context
 - `webRequest` to observe relevant submission-related request and response activity

 ### Host permissions